abiswas3/sportsMaths/PrimoRank/README.md

 ### Some athletes seem to hugely benefit from our rankings

 For most athletes there is some change but nothing major.
 All algorithms have their biases.
-Our biases are listed above, the PTO biases are implicit in how their proprietary algorithm.
+Our biases are listed above, the PTO biases are implicit in how their proprietary algorithm computes AIT.
 But we have a few athletes listed in our top 20 that PTO do not even consider top 100. **What the hell happened there?
 Are these people unfairly getting an advantage in our system?** Remember that the PTO only uses your best 3 races.
 This requires athletes to race at least 3 times.
 Shown below are the year reports for Jodi, Amelia and Kaisa for 2019.